Marcel Carné | Drôle de drame

 to show several floors of the apartment at once.

-true: an overhead POV of the street now is followed by a flashback
+This is not always true: an overhead POV of the street now is followed by a flashback

 overhead shot of the street empty.
 This gives a dramatic contrast.